ashmewz/is216-project/README.md

 ## Business Problem

-In Singapore, reporting and locating lost or injured cats remains as a fragmented and inconvenient process.
+In Singapore, reporting and locating lost or injured cats remains a fragmented and inconvenient process.
 Residents often have to rely on different channels such as Facebook, WhatsApp groups or notices around their neighbourhood.
 This makes it difficult for others to locate the right information quicky and provide timely help.
 Without a centralised reporting system, many injured or missing cats go unnoticed, and coordination between volunteers and the public are inefficient.
 These disconnected efforts not only delays aid for cats in need but also make it hard for the community to stay informed.

-Our project addresses this issue by introducing a unified, easy-to-use platform where users can conveniently report lost or injured cats, track their profiles through our map feature, and communitcate with others more effectively.
+Our project addresses this issue by introducing a unified, easy-to-use platform where users can conveniently report lost or injured cats, track their profiles through our map feature, and communicate with others more effectively.
 In addition, the donation and adoption page encourages community participation and support, turning cat welfare efforts into a more connected and sustainable ecosystem.
 <!--
 > *Example:*
 > Small local businesses struggle to maintain an online presence, limiting visibility to customers.